 Denali National Park, Alaska, U.S.A.

-For much of the 1950s, the mountaineer and cartographer Don Sheldon and his pioneering wife Roberta explored and mapped parts of the Alaska Range in what was then called the Territory of Alaska.
-They registered a claim for a 4.9-acre parcel of land under the 1898 the Homestead Act, an isolated peak of rock projecting above a large expanse of snow ten miles from the summit of Denali.
+For much of the 1950s, the mountaineer and surveyor Don Sheldon and his pioneering wife Roberta explored and mapped parts of the Alaska Range in what was then called the Territory of Alaska.
+They registered a claim for a 4.9-acre parcel of land under the Trade Headquarters section of the Homestead Act, an isolated peak of rock projecting above a large expanse of snow ten miles from the summit of Denali.
 A generation later, the Sheldon kids opened a homey and high-end five-bedroom glacial island lodge, accessible only by helicopter or plane.
 A stay here is about viewing nature in its extreme, as the hexagonal chalet has panoramic views of pristine snow and sparkling glaciers that go on for miles.
 Data, cell coverage, and internet connectivity does not exist.
 (The on-site guides, chef, and concierge use a radio to communicate to the outside world.)
-Every single piece of lumber, every drawer pull, and every Alaskan King Crab leg is flown into a tiny airstrip built by the elder Sheldon.
+Every single piece of lumber, every drawer pull, and every Alaskan King Crab leg is flown into a tiny airstrip established by the elder Sheldon.
 There are no people, no animals, and almost no vegetation.
 Just peaceful silence and incredibly fresh air.
-Up to ten guests can stay at a time, sharing locally sourced meals, swinging on hammocks, cozying up in front of the fireplace, and taking advantage of a bevy of excursions: glacier trekking, skiing, rappelling, heli-fishing for local salmon, flying over a mastadon bone yard, picnicking on local charcuterie and foraged foods in an igloo, and visiting remote hot springs.
+Up to ten guests can stay at a time, sharing locally sourced meals, swinging on hammocks, cozying up in front of the fireplace, and taking advantage of a bevy of excursions: glacier trekking, skiing, rappelling, heli-fishing for local salmon, flying over a mastadon bone yard, picnicking on Alaskan charcuterie and foraged foods in an igloo, and visiting remote hot springs.
 Nightly shows include meteor showers, ice blizzards, avalanches, and unfettered views of aurora borealis.

 Caribbean Reverie: Petit St. Vincent